Sknoyon/telegram-web-app/RAILWAY_PORT_FIX.md

 1. Go to your Railway project dashboard
 2. Click on your service
 3. Go to "Variables" tab
+4. Click "New Variable" <mcreference link="https://docs.railway.com/guides/variables" index="1">1</mcreference>
-4. Add a new environment variable:
+5. Add a new environment variable:
    - **Name**: `PORT`
    - **Value**: `8080`
+6. Click "Add" to save the variable

 ### Step 2: Verify Other Required Variables
 Ensure these variables are also set: